-The deadline for submission was April 1, 2019 by 5:00 pm.
+The deadline for submission is March 31, 2020.
 No late submissions will be accepted.

 Sculpture entries shall be reviewed by a guest juror along with a committee including business and education professionals from the Liberty area.
 A selection panel will review all submissions meeting the application requirements and deadline.
 The selected artists will be interviewed by phone to discuss their proposed sculpture.
 Selected artists must enter into a contractual agreement approved by the City of Liberty.